 The layer of vegetables isn’t seasoned, however, when you eat it in a bite with the salty filling, the amount of seasoning is very good.
 Though, I might consider putting a slightly less dense layer of vegetables on the bottom…there I piled on the potatoes and peas and cucumbers and radish and zucchini.

 Hopefully it’s not too late to post a summer-y vegetable tart.
 I’ll bring it to Fiesta Friday, Angie’s (the Novice Gardener) weekly food party anyhow (a bit earlier than usual!).
 This week is co-hosted by Effie (Food Daydreaming) and Steffi (Ginger and Bread) so I know it’ll be absolutely lovely (as it is every week!).

-Adapted, with generous amounts of inspiration, from the Little Library Cafe’s Mr. McGregor’s tart.
+Adapted from the very inspiring Little Library Cafe’s Mr. McGregor’s tart.

 cheese and herb filling

 To line and fill one long tart pan.